Mahanadhi (1994 film): Release

-Reception
+Critical reception

 Malini Mannath of The Indian Express wrote, "Mahanadhi is a melancholic film with scenes that linger long after the film is over."
 K. Vijiyan of New Straits Times wrote, "This movie is quite long [...] and I was warned the story was a bit "slow" but I did not really feel the time passing.
 If you like Kamal, you will like Mahanadhi, which should earn another acting award for him".
 The Tamil magazine Ananda Vikatan wrote that it is surprising to see such a soft, intense and different film in Tamil, and also praised Haasan's acting, stating that one will forget Haasan and see only the character Krishnaswamy and empathise with him.
-R. P. R. of Kalki wrote that, despite the presence of many actors performing well, Haasan was able to outshine them.
+R. P. R. of Kalki wrote that, despite the presence of many actors performing well, Haasan was able to outshine them, and also appreciated the cinematography and music.

 Accolades

 Legacy

 Mahanadhi has often been cited as one of the saddest and most depressing films from Tamil cinema.
 Following the film's release, many people mimicked Poornam Viswanathan's style of dialogue delivery in the film.
 On the centenary of Indian cinema in April 2013, Forbes India included Haasan's performance in the film on its list, "25 Greatest Acting Performances of Indian Cinema".